 Parking and Transportation Services

-Staff can participate in commuter programs, including free transit on campus via park and ride incentives and more.
+Staff can participate in commuter programmes, including free transit on campus via park and ride incentives and more.
 Be part of NUI Galway’s commitment to a green and sustainable workplace.

 It is University policy to assist its new appointees with the costs of relocating to Galway on first appointment to an academic staff post or to a senior support services staff post (A.O. and above).
 Such assistance is granted in accordance with the Removal/Relocation expenses Scheme.

 NUI Galway Staff may avail of discounts/benefits on presentation of a valid staff card at the time of purchase.
-Please click here for full detail of the discounts available under each category.
+Please click Staff Discount Scheme for full detail of the discounts available under each category.

 Spraoi Early Learning Centre operates the University Crèche, located at 50, Upper Newcastle.